-Students will complete four lab assignments, each worth 5%.
+Students will complete two lab assignments, each worth 10%.
 You will have some time to work on these assignments during the lab session.
-Assignments are due 1-2 weeks after the lab was introduced (see schedule).
-Detailed instructions about each assignment will be provided on the dates shown in the tutorial/lab schedule.
+Assignments are due 1 week after the lab was introduced (see schedule).
+Detailed instructions will be provided on the dates shown in the tutorial/lab schedule.
+Note that additional, unmarked lab activities represent crucial steps toward completing the major project.

-Research project (10% proposal, 30% final report)
+Research project (40% total: 15% proposal, 25% final report)

 Students will complete a research project as a focal point of the course.
-This involves working in small groups for some stages of the research process (e.g. designing a research instrument, collecting data) - but each student will write up their own report to be submitted individually.
+This involves working in small groups for some stages of the research process - e.g. designing a research instrument, collecting data - but each student will write up their own report to be submitted individually.
+Submitting the proposal is a mandatory step in completing the project.
 More details about the research project will be provided early in the semester.